How I Learned to Stop Worrying and Love DOM Orchestration

 Logic:

-Declaratively, we decided to let the consumer of the sets of our hooks decide what features they wanted the ref that they were passing in to support.
+Declaratively, we decided to let the consumer of the sets of our hooks determine what features they wanted the ref that they were passing in to support.

 Nuance: